 - Know the marketing budget.
 The NCAA championship tournament manager on your campus can communicate your marketing budget. - Develop marketing goals.
-The primary focus should be driving ticket sales and attendance at the championship. - Map out the timeframe to market the championship. - Determine how to best use the marketing materials provided by the NCAA. - Establish grassroots initiatives to implement in your local and regional communities. - Explore opportunities with traditional media (print, radio and television) in your area.
+The primary focus should be driving ticket sales, and attendance at the championship by developing inclusive promotion and awareness opportunities and utilizing diverse targeting strategies. - Map out the timeframe to market the championship. - Determine how to best use the marketing materials provided by the NCAA. - Establish grassroots initiatives to implement in your local and regional communities by creating and promoting messaging that resonates with people of all race, age, sex, class, national origin, creed, educational background, religion, gender identity, disability, gender expression, geographical location, income, marital status, parental status, sexual orientation, and which appeals to diverse communities. - Explore opportunities with traditional media (print, radio, and television) in your area.